r1ptw0/first-project/README.md

-# My First MkDocs Site
+# My First HI JOHN

 A sample MkDocs documentation site with Material theme, demonstrating best practices for documentation and automated deployment to GitHub Pages.